 - 5+ days of suspensions in a year (academic or calendar)

 - Two or more suspensions in close proximity

-- One-off serious incident
+- incident

-- 100 behaviour points in a long term

-- 250 behaviour points in a year
+- points in a year

 Six-week plan, with clear targets.

 Pastoral Support Plan

 - Failed behaviour plan - Passed behaviour plan then incurred 10 days of exclusions in the year. - Returning from a failed managed move ('fresh start')